Hail readers!

 “Time to meet your destiny,”

-He says, eyes atwinkle.
+He says, eyes atwinkle.“Now,” says the girl

 “Where have I heard that before?”